 International flights or for those on the extension we will take the flight south to Punta Arenas.

-We will take an early morning flight south to Punta Arenas (or Puerto Natales) and then continue onto Torres del Paine where will will spend four night staying inside the park.
+We will take an early morning flight south to Punta Arenas and then continue onto Puerto Natales.
+Suddenly a mountain lined fjord opens up and the landscape changes dramatically.
+We'll spend time exploring the back roads close to Torres del Paine and onto Cerro Castillo where will will spend three nights staying close the park on a pleasant estancia.
 The roadsides on the way in have floriferous Escallonia rosea, Fuchsia magellanica and Embothrium coccineum.
 Roadside banks will have the lovely Oxalis ennaephylla and a suite of other heath flora including lovely Hypochaeris incana.